fcristovao/await/README.md

 Await availability of resources.

-This can be useful in the context of
-[Docker Compose](https://docs.docker.com/compose/) where a service needs to wait for other dependent services.
+This can be useful in the context of [Docker Compose](https://docs.docker.com/compose/) where a service, just as an integration test driver, needs to wait for other dependent services.

 Optionally a timeout can be provided to specify how long to wait for all dependent resources to become available.
 On success the command returns code